Office Printers

 Scanning for electronic document handling is much more important these days as well and these machines can scan very quickly compared to desktop models.

-For example, depending on model, these machines can print 40+ pages per minute and scan 60+ pages per minute -- far faster than any desktop machine.
+For example, depending on model, these machines can easily print 40+ pages and scan 60+ pages per minute.
+That's far faster than any desktop machine.

 Performance

 Even smaller floor-standing MFPs outperform most desktop models.
 Because compact size and cheap construction isn't a primary concern, these machines are more robust with heavier, more powerful, and faster paper handling components.
-This yields far faster paper movement and less jamming resulting in faster workflow completion which make these ideal for sharing among perhaps a dozen users.
+This yields far faster and more capable paper handling and less jamming resulting in faster workflow completion which make these ideal for sharing among perhaps a dozen users.

 For example, the scanner on these machines can hit 60 pages per minute and accept perhaps 100 sheets or more of input -- something your desktop MFP could never do.
 Same with printing, with 40 pages per minute a common speed.